meilisearch/specifications/text/0034-telemetry-policies.md

 ### I. Summary

 This specification describes an exhaustive list of anonymous metrics collected by the MeiliSearch binary.
-It also described the tools we use regarding this collect.
-The specification must evolve as soon as a collection is added or removed.
-It also describes the behavior of the engine with respect to this data collection, the identification of a machine, and the information provided to the user to disable this data collection and send us a request to delete the collected data.
+It also describes the tools we use for this collection and how we identify a Meilisearch instance.

 ### II.
 Motivation

-At MeiliSearch our vision is to provide an easy to use search solution that meets the most important needs of our users.
-At all times, we strive to better understand our users and meet their expectations in the best possible way.
+At MeiliSearch, our vision is to provide an easy-to-use search solution that meets the essential needs of our users.
+At all times, we strive to understand our users better and meet their expectations in the best possible way.

 Although we can gather needs and understand our users through several channels such as Github, Slack, surveys, interviews or roadmap votes, we realize that this is not enough to have a complete view of MeiliSearch usage and features adoption.
 By cross-referencing our product discovery phases with aggregated quantitative data, we want to make the product much better than what it is today.
 Our decision-making will be taken a step further to make a product that users love.